 Businesses should take into account that self-isolation may be challenging for certain employees as they might face financial hardship and other challenges due to their inability to attend work.
 To enable staff to follow the self-isolation rules, employers should consider the following actions.

 SMEs may be eligible to claim back Statutory Sick Pay paid to employees due to coronavirus (COVID-19) via the Coronavirus Statutory Sick Pay Rebate Scheme.
-The repayment will cover up to 2 weeks SSP starting from the first qualifying day of sickness.

 If you require evidence, an isolation note can be obtained from NHS 111 online (if the employee is self-isolating and cannot work because of COVID-19).
 You can check if an isolation note is valid by using the Check an isolation note service.

 Self-employed individuals who are not eligible for sick pay can apply for Universal Credit and/or apply for New Style Employment and Support Allowance.
-In addition, they may be eligible for a grant under the Self-Employment Income Support Scheme.

 - New Style Employment and Support Allowance (ESA) – Individuals cannot claim New Style ESA if they are